 This tummy-friendly casserole is a delicious and less-starchy version of candied yams or sweet potato casserole.
 Butternut squash is easier to digest, as well as providing many vitamins and nutrients during the wintertime when it is in season.
 I also took care to sweeten it just so, making the flavors enhanced by the honey instead of overpowering it.

-Since half of my family is on the GAPS diet (buy the book Gut and Psychology Sundrome here), I am always scheming on ways to make conventional recipes into GAPS-legal versions that still deliver on flavor.
+If you are on the GAPS diet (buy the book Gut and Psychology Sundrome here), you may find that you are always scheming on ways to make conventional recipes into GAPS-legal versions that still deliver on flavor.
 GAPS foods exclude anything that is difficult to digest, which includes not only grains and sugar, but starchy vegetables like potatoes and sweet potatoes.
-But lucky for me I have cauliflower “fauxtatoes” and butternut squash casserole to make this year.
-I am truly not deprived on the GAPS diet!
+But lucky for those on low-starch diets, between cauliflower “fauxtatoes” and this butternut squash casserole, even Thanksgiving can be full of delicious comfort foods.
+The GAPS diet can be really yummy!

 One more thing: I absolutely love my Emile Henry casserole pictured above.
 It is so gorgeous that I keep it on a silver shelf in my dining room when it isn’t being used.
 And when I do use it (which is a lot in the winter), I love everything about it: it has a nice heft to it, it cooks beautifully and evenly, and the glaze makes it extremely easy to clean.
 But the biggest reason I bought one was because it is completely lead-free.